bobbyhalljr/raque-io/README.md

 # Message to saleswhale ...
 I put alot of time an energy in this project to make it match the designs in the figma.
-I had so much fun and I look forward to the next steps of the interview!
+I had so much fun and I look forward to the next steps of the hiring process!